-Weary Gulf Coast mayors say hurricane season has definitely changed for the worse, many attribute to climate shifts
+Weary Gulf Coast mayors say hurricane season has changed for the worse, which many attribute to climate shifts

 Cathey said the rapid intensification he saw with Michael seems to happen with increasing regularity.

-“They throw out this, ‘Well, it’s a 500-year-event.
+“They throw out this, ‘Well, it’s a 500-year event.
 Bull,’ ” he said.
 “I say ‘bull’ to that.
 I don’t believe that.”

 Cathey, a registered Democrat, said he has never voted along party lines, casting his ballot for Donald Trump in 2016.
 This year, he plans to vote for Joe Biden.